-Welcome to T3’s Hot 100 – the tenth annual celebration of the best tech movers and shakers that we expect to burn brightest this year and beyond.
+Welcome to T3’s Hot 100 – the ninth annual celebration of the best tech movers and shakers that we expect to burn brightest this year and beyond.
 It’s the ultimate cutting-edge wish list, unveiling the gadgets, innovations, trends, brands and burgeoning talent that are igniting our imagination and preparing to take the tech world by storm.

 It’s the most anticipated gadget of the year, if not the decade.
 So is now the time for Apple to conquer wearable tech?

 There was a strange period a few years back when we found ourselves on the tube, sniggering at the first guy we’d seen using an iPad in public.
 It was a pretty awkward moment, but it didn’t take long for iPads to find their way into the public consciousness.